 Students in the Psychology and Law concentration will develop competencies relevant to the science and practice of psychology, and to the study of the intersection of behavioral and social science and law or counseling theories and practice.
 The Psychology and Law concentration is relevant to graduates of psychology, criminal justice, sociology, social work, public administration, political science, and other areas of study that have application to the justice system broadly defined.

-Application forms must be submitted to the Kentucky State University Office of Graduate Studies by April 1, 2015 for fall enrollment and November 15th for spring enrollment.
+Application forms must be submitted to the Kentucky State University Office of Graduate Studies by April 1 st for fall enrollment and November 15th for spring enrollment.
 Admission is a two-step process.
 Admissions requirements are an undergraduate GPA of not less that 2.70 for admissions to graduate studies.

-- Classes will be held Tuesday and Thursday evenings.
+- Classes will be held during evening hours.

 - Students may attend on a part-time or full-time basis.